Mercury13/unicodia/README.md

   * Do not forget to reset the red eye/warning icon when the translation finally reflects the new original!
 Either double click, or Ctrl+Enter.

 ## Language policy
 **Common.** No war jargon.
 Describe 2022 war as neutral as possible.
 Every _lingua franca_ (English, Russian, French) in its international form.
-Make examples as patriotic as possible for language we’re writing in: the same letter is Russian and Ukrainian in respective L10n’s.
-And English if the same phenomenon exists in English language.
+Make examples as patriotic as possible for the language we’re writing in: the same letter is Russian and Ukrainian in respective L10n’s.
+And English if the same phenomenon exists in the English language.
 Apostrophe is U+2019.

 Is **Old** in the front or in the back?
 It depends.
 1) In Scripts — as convenient.
 In Blocks… 2) Old is the main word (Ancient symbols) → better front.
 3) Auxiliary block (Old Sogdian, Ancient Greek) → no matter, we’ll find it anyway by looking around Greek.
 4) Old is an adjective to something more important (Italic old, Mongolian old, Permic old) → better back.
 It’s just ease of finding a block in the long list of 300 blocks.